East Side, Milwaukee: Riverside Park

-Riverside Park was created in 1890 as one of three Milwaukee County Parks designed by Frederick Law Olmstead.
+Riverside Park was created in 1890 as one of three Milwaukee County Parks designed by Frederick Law Olmsted.
 It once sloped into a tree-lined valley; on the northern edge there was a limestone tunnel into the park.
 There was also a sledding hill, a waterfall, a pavilion and, on the river, skating, swimming, fishing and boating.
 A large portion of the topography of the park was flattened in the 1970's for an addition to Riverside University High School.
 Pollution from Milwaukee's industrial era gradually made the river unfit for swimming, and invasive plants took over as maintenance declined due to repeated budget cuts by the County Government.
 In 1991, the Urban Ecology Center was created and began a major campaign to revitalize the park and restore it to its former glory.
 Environmental Scientist Dr. Else Ankel created the outdoor educational program.
 Since its conception, crime has decreased significantly, a paved bike trail known as the Oak Leaf Trail was constructed and the river has once again become a desirable destination.